- The physical therapy field constantly adapts to new technologies and medical research

 This is just a sampling of some of the changes taking place in the field of physical therapy.
 So, how are you supposed to stay on top of it all?
 Physical therapy continuing education (CE) will give you the knowledge and skills you need to provide the best possible quality of patient care.

 You can get continuing education credits (CECs) by attending in-person classes, online courses, live webinars, and conference-based training sessions.
-CEC are also called continuing education units (CEUs).
+CECs are also called continuing education units (CEUs).
 Some states require physical therapists to meet a minimum of continuing education requirements throughout their careers to maintain their licensure.

 Physical therapy continuing education is mandatory in many states.
-Depending on where you live, you may need to complete a set amount of CEUs within a certain time frame to maintain your licensure.
+Depending on where you live, you may need to complete a set amount of CEUs within a specific time frame to maintain your licensure.
 The precise requirements vary between states and also depend on the type of license you have (for instance, physical therapist versus physical therapist’s assistant, PTA).

 The State of Nevada Physical Therapy Examiners’ Board checks that these requirements have been met when a professional applies for license renewal.
 They also confirm that the continuing education courses completed are eligible.
 Approved courses cover topics like clinical imaging, postoperative management of orthopedic surgeries, chronic heart failure, and rehabilitation.